Band-limited maximizers for a Fourier extension inequality on the circle, II: Introduction

 The main computational task in the proof of the theorem is the numerical approximation of the various integrals $I_{\bf k}$.
 The number of such integrals increases as the fifth power of $N$; approximately $2.1 \times 10^5$ distinct integrals (up to sign and permutation of ${\bf k}$) must be calculated for the $N=30$ case, increasing to approximately $1.6 \times 10^8$ for the $N=120$ case.
 In Section~\ref{numest}, we describe carefully the numerical scheme used to approximate each ${I_{\bf k}}$ and estimate the associated error.
 This scheme is an improved version of the scheme given in~\cite{oliveira2019band}, requiring fewer arithmetic operations per integral.
 We also discuss the adjustment of the parameters in the scheme for arbitrary $N$.

 Due to the high level of precision required, the various calculations used in the proof were performed using arbitrary-precision arithmetic as implemented in the Arb numerical library~\cite{johansson2017arb}; when used carefully, such arithmetic provides rigorous error bounds for the output of calculations.
 The calculation code was written in C++, employing hybrid parallelization through the use of both OpenMP and MPI\@.
-Computations were performed in parallel using 94 nodes of a modern compute cluster, requiring approximately 30 hours of wall time.
+Computations were performed in parallel using 94 nodes of a modern compute cluster, requiring approximately 16 hours of wall time.
 Weights and points used for Gauss-Legendre quadrature were calculated using Mathematica~\cite{Mathematica} to high precision and imported into the main calculation code by hand.
-The complete code used to generate the results relied upon in the proof is included in the supporting information of this paper, along with the raw output of the calculation.
-Some supporting information (plots, etc.) outside the scope of the main proof was calculated by post-processing the calculated integrals ${I_{\bf k}}$ using standard numerical software, as the precision requirements are in context less stringent.
+The calculations can be reproduced using the code given in the supporting information; a copy of the output of this code, showing the approximated eigenvalues of the matrices~\eqref{qmatrices}, is also given.
+Some results (plots, etc.) outside the scope of the main proof were calculated by post-processing the calculated integrals ${\tilde{I}_{\bf k}}$ using standard numerical software, as the precision requirements are in context less stringent.

 In Section~\ref{numresults}, we describe the results of these computations, give an assessment of the eigenvalues, and discuss various plots of matrix entries and eigenfunctions.
 The quality of the experimentally-obtained information about the matrices in~\eqref{qmatrices} and their eigenvalues and eigenfunctions has substantially improved compared to the computations in~\cite{oliveira2019band}.
 Phenomena are seen with much better resolution and allow further investigation.
 In particular, we obtain positivity of all eigenvalues in question, as shown to sufficient accuracy in Figure~\ref{fig:smallest_evs}, which implies Theorem~\ref{thm:main} by the reductions described in~\cite{oliveira2019band}.\!\footnote{During the preparation of the final version of this paper, the authors became aware of a minor but non-negligible error in previous preprint versions, namely that an incorrect value of $T$ was used in the numerical calculation of the tail approximation $\tilde{I}^{T, \infty}_{\bf k}$ in \eqref{eq:SplitII}.
 The error has been corrected, and all values, plots, etc.\ have been recalculated and updated accordingly.}